 The following are the differences between mergers and acquisitions:

-The fusion of two or more entities taking place voluntarily to form a new entity is termed as a merger.
-While one company purchasing the business of another company is known as an acquisition.
+The fusion of two or more entities taking place voluntarily to form a new entity is termed a merger.
+While one company when purchases the business of another company, it is known as an acquisition.

 The companies involved in the merger dissolve to form a new entity.
 While in an acquisition, both the companies do not lose their existence.

 The new entity formed owing to the merger holds a new title.
 In an acquisition, the acquired company functions under the title of the acquiring company.

 The merger is always conducted under a mutual agreement by all the involved companies.
 An acquisition may be implemented voluntarily or involuntarily by the entities.

 Two or more companies having the same scale of operations opt for a merger.
 Whereas in an acquisition, the larger company takes over the smaller company.

 The process of merger involves a time-consuming procedure owing to the high number of legal formalities, as opposed to an acquisition which can be done faster as the legal formalities are minimal.

 The purpose of merging entities is to decrease the prevailing competition in the market and to increase operational efficiency.
 However, the sole purpose of the acquisition is an expansion of the entity.